-The important components of preparedness include planning, capacity building, well-rehearsed Hospital Disaster Management Plans, training of doctors and paramedics, and upgradation of medical infrastructure at various levels to reduce morbidity mortality.
-The primary objective of preparedness is to have a better response mechanism from all stakeholders, that is, participation of health officials, doctors, various private and government hospitals, and the public at the national, state and district levels.
-Central and state government health departments also need to be equipped with state-of-the-art tools for rapid epidemiological investigation.
+The important components of preparedness would include planning, capacity building, well-rehearsed hospital DM plans, training of doctors and paramedics, and upgradation of medical infrastructure at various levels to reduce morbidity and mortality.
+The primary objective of preparedness is to have a better response mechanism from all stakeholders, that is, participation of security forces, police, health officials, doctors, various private and government hospitals, and the public at the state and district levels.